Gazanfer-Sayed/QuarterlyReport/README.md

 # Quarterly Report with Excel VBA

+Description: This *EXCEL VBA* based project consists of advance macros that are used for automating tasks to decrease manual work.
+Additionally, it also consists of userforms which helps users generate reports and more with just a click.

+The steps taken and macros used in this project are as follows:

 1. InsertHeaders Macro:
    * Inserts a new row at the top of the sheet.
    * Adds list headers for “Division,” “Category,” and monthly columns (“Jan,” “Feb,” “Mar,” and “Total”).